sanjana707/Poke_the_dots/README.md

 # Poke the dots

-A graphic game created using the pygame Python library.
+A graphical game created using the pygame Python library.

 Rules:
   1. The player has to click the mouse button at the right time to prevent the dots from touching each other.